CalogeroMandracchia/onion-chat/README.md

+It's just like nc used for chatting but with 2 layer of encryptions!
 instruction:

-tira su il server per ricevere i messaggi node server

-apri il client per mandare messaggi node client cmandracchia
+run the server to receive messages: node ./server

+run a client giving as argument the IP of the server node client 192.168.1.13